-N6106W Nursing Research and Epidemiology for Evidence-Based Practice interpretation.
+N6106W Nursing Research and Epidemiology for Evidence-Based Practice

+The course focuses on the research process from problem formulation to statistical analysis and interpretation.
 Clinically-based studies as well as epidemiological, population-based studies are analyzed and evaluated.
 Research designs and methods from quantitative, qualitative, epidemiological, and statistical perspectives will be presented and discussed.
 Concepts and methods used to assess the health of population, evaluate health services and screening programs, and measure health outcomes will be addressed.
 Implications for evidence based nursing practice will be emphasized.